 - Mr S tended to use his account frequently.
-It was a common occurrence for him to make multiple card transactions in a single day, sometimes to the same merchant. - The payments were fairly low-value, and in line with the values of other, non-fraudulent payments Mr S instructed. - The payments were relatively spread out.
-They were instructed over an eight-month period, with several breaks in activity, and there were no fraud claims made about the merchants involved during the period of the scam.
-They never drained Mr S' account of funds and/or decreased the account balance to an unusually low level and they didn't increase exponentially.
+It was commonplace for multiple payments to debit the account in a single day, and I can see that Mr S sometimes paid the same merchant via multiple payments instructed on the same day. - The payments were fairly low-value, and in line with the values of other, non-fraudulent payments Mr S instructed. - The payments were relatively spread out.
+They were instructed over a nine-month period, with several breaks in activity, and there were no fraud claims made about the merchants involved during the period of the scam.
+They never decreased the account balance to an unusual level, and they didn't increase exponentially.
 This is unusual in cases of fraud.
-The aim of fraudsters, generally, is to procure as much money as they can, as quickly as possible, before they are uncovered. - It appears that the payments were made to legitimate companies, and I can't see that any warnings had been published about those companies at the time. - Mr S has said that the payments weren't made in GBP, but I'm not persuaded that, in itself, ought to have caused Revolut concern.
+The aim of fraudsters, generally, is to procure as much money as they can, as quickly as possible, before they are uncovered. - It appears that the payments were made to legitimate companies, and I can't see that any warnings had been published about those companies at the time. - Mr S has said that the payments weren't made in GBP, but I'm not persuaded that, in itself, ought to have caused Barclays concern.

-Based on the circumstances of the transactions (as I've explained above), I don't think there were sufficient grounds for Revolut to think that Mr S was at risk of financial harm from fraud when he made the payments.
-So, I can't say Revolut was at fault for processing the payments in accordance with Mr S' instructions.
+Based on the circumstances of the transactions (as I've explained above).
+I don't think there were sufficient grounds for Barclays to think that Mr S was at risk of financial harm from fraud when he made the payments.
+So, I can't say Barclays was at fault for processing the payments in accordance with Mr S' instructions.